Siberian tiger: Reproduction and life cycle

 Siberian tigers mate at any time of the year.
 A female signals her receptiveness by leaving urine deposits and scratch marks on trees.
 She will spend 5 or 6 days with the male, during which she is receptive for three days.
 Gestation lasts from 3 to 3½ months.
-Litter size is normally two or four cubs but there can be as many as six.
+Litter size is normally two or four cubs, but there can be as many as six.
 The cubs are born blind in a sheltered den and are left alone when the female leaves to hunt for food.
 Cubs are divided equally between sexes at birth.
-However, by adulthood there are usually two to four females for every male.
+However, by adulthood, there are usually two to four females for every male.
 The female cubs remain with their mothers longer, and later they establish territories close to their original ranges.
 Males, on the other hand, travel unaccompanied and range farther earlier in their lives, making them more vulnerable to poachers and other tigers.

-A Siberian tiger family comprising an adult male, a female and three cubs were recorded in 2015.
+A Siberian tiger family comprising an adult male, a female, and three cubs was recorded in 2015.

 At 35 months of age, tigers are sub-adults.
 Males reach sexual maturity at the age of 48 to 60 months.

-The average lifespan for Siberian tigers ranges from 16–18 years.
-Wild individuals tend to live between 10–15 years, while in captivity individuals may live up to 25 years.
+The average lifespan for Siberian tigers ranges from 16 to 18 years.
+Wild individuals tend to live between 10 and 15 years, while in captivity, individuals may live up to 25 years.

 Threats

 Results of genetic analysis of 95 wild Siberian tiger samples from Russia revealed that genetic diversity is low, only 27–35 individuals contributed to their genes.
-Further exacerbating the problem is that more than 90% of the population occurred in the Sikhote Alin mountain region.
-Tigers rarely move across the development corridor, which separates this sub-population from the much smaller sub-population in southwest Primorye province.
+Further exacerbating the problem is that more than 90% of the population lives in the Sikhote-Alin mountain region.
+Tigers rarely move across the development corridor, which separates this sub-population from the much smaller sub-population in the southwest of Primorsky Krai.

 The winter of 2006–2007 was marked by heavy poaching.
 Poaching of tigers and their wild prey species is considered to be driving the decline, although heavy snows in the winter of 2009 could have biased the data.
-In northern China's Huang Ni He National Nature Reserve, poachers set up foremost snare traps, but there is not sufficient personnel to patrol this 75 km2 area throughout the year.
+In northern China's Huang Ni He National Nature Reserve, poachers set up foremost snare traps.
+Still, there is not sufficient personnel to patrol this 75 km2 area throughout the year.
 In Hunchun National Nature Reserve, poaching of ungulate species impedes recovery of the tiger population.